-- Welcome you and organise a programme of activities to help you prepare for your studies - Send you information on how to register and enrol for your course.
+- Welcome you and organise a programme of activities to help you prepare for your studies. - Send you information on how to register and enrol for your course.
 This needs to be completed each academic year that you study with us.
-ARU students (those enrolled prior to September 2019) must undertake an additional online registration - Give you access to your course information and other important documents, including this Student Charter (all HE Students), Assessment Regulations and the UCP Rules, Regulations and Procedures for Students.
-These will all be located on the UCP website: www.ucp.ac.uk/policies.
-All HE students will find details on how to access relevant policies and procedures in their course handbooks.
-Students must ensure that they are reviewing the appropriate regulations e.g. those students studying higher nationals will access Pearson's regulations
+Those enrolled prior to September 2019 must undertake an additional online registration. - Give you access to your course information and other important documents, including this Student Charter (all HE Students), Assessment Regulations and Procedures for Students.
+These will all be located on the UCP website: www.ucp.ac.uk/ policies.
+All HE students will find details on how to access relevant policies and procedures in the relevant area on CANVAS. - Students must ensure that they are reviewing the appropriate regulations e.g. those students studying Higher Nationals will access Pearson's regulations.

-- Attend induction and undertake enrolment prior to your first day and provide the documentation we ask for - Start the course at the correct time or tell us if you're going to miss the start date for any reason - Register for your course within the first few days (including online with ARU (commenced studies prior to September 2019)) - Provide extra information as part of your registration when we ask you to do so - Read any information we give you, including our regulations, to help prepare you for your studies
+- Attend induction and undertake enrolment prior to your first day and provide the documentation we ask for. - Start the course at the correct time or tell us if you're going to miss the start date for any reason. - Register for your course within the first few days (including online with ARU. (commenced studies prior to September 2019)) - Provide extra information as part of your registration when we ask you to do so. - Read any information we give you, including our regulations, to help prepare you for your studies. - Ensure you have applied for student finance.